 Brute-force attacks are a common means of attempting to compromise accounts by trying many password combinations rapidly.
 Because they require attempting to log in much more rapidly than a human user to be effective, they can be blocked by Rate Limiting rules.

-If you wish to select your own thresholds and timeout periods, you can create a rule to protect against these attacks, navigate to Traffic > Create a Rate Limiting Rule.
+If you wish to select your own thresholds and timeout periods, you can create a rule to protect against these attacks, navigate to the Firewall Tab > Create a Rate Limiting Rule.
 Then:

 This rule applies to a login path only.
 You'll need to modify the URL to match your specific site.

 In addition, the rule only triggers on POST requests that result in a 401 (Unauthorized) or 403 (Forbidden) response.
 While it is fairly common for login failures to match this pattern, not all sites will.
 You can confirm by attempting a login with incorrect credentials and reviewing the response in your browser's developer tools.

 Lastly, the rule requires 5 requests in 30 seconds to trigger, which is more rapid than any human user is likely to send request.
 As such, it is unlikely to lock out any legitimate user who has simply mistyped their credentials.